-Single session counselling is a service rather than a counselling approach or technique.
+Single-session counselling is a service rather than a counselling approach or technique.
 You are in the driver’s seat.
 You decide –

-- When you initiate therapy
+- When you initiate therapy.

-- Goals of your therapy
+- Goals of your therapy.

-- Using your existing experience, knowledge, skills, and abilities
+- Using your existing experience, knowledge, skills, and abilities.

-How it works?
+How does it work?

-- You decide to initiate contact with the professional offering single session counselling
+- You decide to initiate contact with the professional offering single-session counselling.

-- You complete a brief intake form
+- You complete a brief intake form.

 - The session begins within the week.